yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

 - **Spellbooks** contain a short list of spells.
 Reading a spellbook takes a single action.
 - Spells can be cast once per adventure and do not require a roll to succeed.
 - Using a spell _beyond_ its basic description (e.g. Sleep on multiple targets) can require a roll.
-- Common spells: Fireball, Fly, Fog Cloud, Freeze, Heal, Shapeshift, Sleep.
+- Common spells: Fireball (2 damage), Fly, Fog Cloud, Freeze, Heal, Shapeshift, Sleep.
 - **Scrolls** are single-use spells not typically found in spellbooks.

 #### Combat